Skip to main content

 The Juvenile Justice Certificate Program is open to anyone working with youth at risk of or involved in the juvenile justice or related systems (for example, child welfare, education, etc.).
 The program is designed to expand a participant's knowledge of what works and develop skills they can apply directly with youth they serve.
 Individuals likely to benefit the most from the curriculum are those who have a passion for working with at-risk youth but have limited education and/or juvenile justice experience, have education outside the juvenile justice field, or those with a desire to learn and stretch their knowledge and skills.

-The inaugural cohort will be limited to approximately twenty people.
-Future cohorts may expand in size.
+Cohorts will be limited to approximately 25 people.

 Goals